_____________

 Godfrey, Samuel, Capt.
 Page, Benjamin.
 One of the youthful companions of Ephraim Bowen.
 Like Turpin Smith, Benjamin Page went on after the Revolutionary War to become a well-known ship captain "Left open for further thought and research."

 Green, Rufus, Capt.
 At an earlier date, his ship Fortune had been seized for smuggling, by Lt.
 Dudingston.
 Potter, Simeon, Capt. .
-With a history as a privateer who made a fortune, he captained the longboat from Bristol Whipple, Abraham, Capt was the longboat captain in charge of the fleet of longboats
+With a history as a privateer who made a fortune, he captained the longboat from Bristol Whipple, Abraham, Capt., a ship captain , he was in charge of one of the attacking longboats and also was in charge of the entire fleet of longboats.

 Greenwood, John, Capt.